Weeks-UNC/RNAvigate/docs/plot-options/circle-plots.md

 `seq_source`

-* A sequence string, sample.data key, or Data object.
+* A sequence string, `sample.data` key, or Data object.
-* Secondary structures, per-nucleotide and inter-nucleotide data, and sequence annotations are mapped to this sequence using either a pairwise sequence alignment, or an alignment previously defined by the user, prior to plotting.
+* Secondary structures, per-nucleotide and inter-nucleotide data, and sequence annotations are mapped to this sequence using either a pairwise sequence alignment or an alignment previously defined by the user, prior to plotting.
 * If `seq_source` is not provided, it is set to the value of the `ct` argument.

 `ct` and `comp`